 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-8. Plate the Waldorf salad with halved grapes around the edge, then top with chopped spiced walnuts, and sprinkle extra walnut pieces on the sides.
+4. Assemble and Finish the Salad: Plate the Waldorf salad, arrange the halved grapes around the edge, top with chopped spiced walnuts, and sprinkle extra walnut pieces on the sides.

 - Swap the Yogurt-Crème Fraîche Combo: Sometimes I use sour cream or even a bit of mayo with Greek yogurt if I'm out of crème fraîche; it still turns out creamy and balanced.